-Blix electric bikes are equipped with levels 0-4 or 0-5 of pedal assist.
-Level 0 provides no assist, level 1 is the lowest level of assist and level 4 (or 5 if you are riding the Packa) is the highest.
+Blix electric bikes are equipped with levels 0-5 of pedal assist.
+Level 0 provides no assist, level 1 is the lowest level of assist and level 5 is the highest.
 If a rider just wants a little push or is looking to extend their battery range, level 1 and 2 of pedal assist are recommended.
 These levels will provide a motor output that allows riders to easily reach 8-13mph.
 Level 3 is great for powering up hills or helping riders reach upwards of 15mph on flat ground.
-Level 4 (or 5) provides the max power of motor output and riders can reach 20 mph on their Blix bikes.
+Level 5 provides the max power of motor output and riders can reach 20 mph on their Blix bikes.
 These varying levels of pedal assist determine how much power the rider is relying on from the motor compared to their pedaling.
 Higher levels of assist will use more of the battery charge and may reduce the distance between charge cycles.

 Why is pedal assist beneficial?